aben-cha/Inception/docker.md

     Registry     Host OS Kernel

 # Summary of Workflow:
-    1- A user interacts with the Docker Client.
+* A user interacts with the Docker Client.
-    2- The client sends commands to the Docker Daemon via the REST API.
+* The client sends commands to the Docker Daemon via the REST API.
-    3- The daemon pulls or pushes images from/to the Docker Registry.
+* The daemon pulls or pushes images from/to the Docker Registry.
-    4- The daemon creates and manages Docker Containers based on the images.
+* The daemon creates and manages Docker Containers based on the images.
-    5- The containers run isolated applications, leveraging the Host OS Kernel for resource management.
+* The containers run isolated applications, leveraging the Host OS Kernel for resource management.

+# difference between containers and virtual machines (VMs):
+* Virtual machine:
+    * include a full operating system with its own kernel
+    * each VM has its own dedicated resources
+    * VMs take longer to start because the guest OS needs to boot
+    * Ideal for running multiple different operating systems or applications requiring strong isolation
+    * VMs are typically gigabytes in size since they include the entire OS
+* Containers:
+    * share the host OS kernel and only package the necessary application code and dependencies, they are more lightweight since they don't need a full OS
+    * start almost instantly (seconds) and use fewer resources
+    * Containers are usually megabytes since they only contain application code and dependencies
+* Uses Cases:

+                VMs
+    - Running applications that need different OS types(Windows, Linux, ..)
+    - Complete isolation requirements.
+    - Legacy systems (Legacy applications that need specific OS environments)

+            Containers
+    - Microservices architecture.
+    - DevOps and CI/CD pipelines.
+    - Applications that need rapid scaling.
+    - Cloud-native applications.

+# PID 1:
+* PID 1 is the first process that is started by the kernel during the boot process it plays a crucial role in system initilization and process management
+* PID 1 in Docker Containers:
+  - In Docker the process defined in the conatiner's ENRTYPOINT or CMD becomes the conatiner's PID 1
+* Why is PID 1 Special?
+  - Lifecycle Role:
+    as the first process it persists for the entire uptime of the system if PID 1 crashes, the system will typically panic or become unstable .
+  - System Signals:
+    PID 1 is treated specially by the kernel and receives signals like SIGINT, SIGTERM and SIGKILL directly during system shutdown.
+* PID 1 is the cornerstone of process management in Linux.
+It starts the user space, initializes services, and ensures process cleanup.
+In containers, PID 1 behaves similarly but often requires special attention to handle signals and manage processes effectively.
+* The container’s PID 1 is independent of the VM’s PID 1.